Gunfire heard in Congo's main prison in Kinshasa during an attempted jailbreak

 Videos purporting to be from inside the prison showed several bodies on the ground.

-The Makala prison is Congo’s main penitentiary and one of the most fortified in the country.
-It is notorious for being overcrowded and with poor conditions for inmates.
+The Makala prison, which is Congo’s main penitentiary with a capacity for 1,500 people, holds over 12,000 inmates most of whom are awaiting trial, Amnesty International said in its latest country report.
 It has recorded previous jailbreaks, including in 2017 when an attack by a religious sect freed dozens.

+Authorities had been trying to reduce overcrowding, with dozens of inmates released in recent months.

+There was no public comment on Monday's incident yet from Congolese President Felix Tshisekedi, who is in China on an official visit.

-Justice Minister Constant Mutamba called Monday’s incident a “premeditated act of sabotage” that was carried out as authorities were making efforts to decongest prisons and improve their conditions.
+Justice Minister Constant Mutamba called the attack a “premeditated act of sabotage” that was carried out against efforts to improve the condition of prisons.

 “Investigations are underway to identify and severely punish those who instigated these acts of sabotage.
 They will receive a stern response,” Mutamba said.